cbornet/pulsar-function-aws-lambda/README.md

 Non-null values of the response will override the default values of the response message.
 If `value` is `null` in the response, no message will be sent to the destination topic.

-### Value object
+### Values and schema

-The value object structure depends on the schema type.
+The value field depends on the schema type.

 #### Primitive types